Back to blog

 No NLP content editor, no content scoring.
 Research stops before writing.
 Need Surfer/Clearscope on top.

-Ahrefs has three significant weaknesses — a confusing credit-based pricing model that frustrates users at every tier, a site audit module that cannot match dedicated crawling tools, and data accuracy gaps compared to Google Search Console.
+Ahrefs has three significant weaknesses, a confusing credit-based pricing model that frustrates users at every tier, a site audit module that cannot match dedicated crawling tools, and data accuracy gaps compared to Google Search Console.

 The credit system: every click costs you

 Ahrefs switched to credit-based pricing in 2024, and user backlash has been severe.
-On Trustpilot, Ahrefs holds a 1.9/5 rating from 300+ reviews — a stark contrast to its 4.5/5 on G2.
-The fundamental problem is that every report view, every filter change, and every export consumes credits from a shared monthly pool, which turns exploratory research into a metered activity.
+On Trustpilot, Ahrefs holds a 1.9/5 rating from 300+ reviews, a stark contrast to its 4.5/5 on G2.

 • Hidden costs for agencies: A G2 reviewer estimated the credit system would cost an additional $500–$600/month on top of their subscription, totaling around $8,000/year